-- 7.1 The Policing and Crime Act 2009 amended the Local Government (Miscellaneous Provisions) Act 1982 Schedule 3 to introduce a new classification of sex establishment, namely sexual entertainment venues.
-This brings into force for lap dancing, pole dancing and other "relevant entertainment" a new licensing regime. - 7.2 The legislation enables local authorities to adopt a policy and standard conditions relating to sexual entertainment venues, sex shops and sex cinemas.
+7.1 The Policing and Crime Act 2009 amended the Local Government (Miscellaneous Provisions) Act 1982 Schedule 3 to introduce a new classification of sex establishment, namely sexual entertainment venues.
+This brings into force a licensing regime for lap dancing, pole dancing and other "relevant entertainment".

-- 7.3 Guildford Borough Council adopted the provisions of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982 as amended by the Policing and Crime Act 2009 on 7 October 2014 with effect from 17 November 2014. - 7.4 The Home Office Guidance confirms that Local Authorities are not required to publish a licensing policy relating to sex establishments, and if they do so it must not prevent any individual application from being considered on its merits at the time the application is made. - 7.5 The provisions of the legislation and the Home Office guidance were taken into account when drafting the current Licensing of Sex Establishments Policy.
+- 7.2 The legislation enables local authorities to adopt a policy and standard conditions relating to sexual entertainment venues, sex shops and sex cinemas. - 7.3 Guildford Borough Council adopted the provisions of Schedule 3 to the Local Government (Miscellaneous Provisions) Act 1982 as amended by the Policing and Crime Act 2009 on 7 October 2014 with effect from 17 November 2014. - 7.4 The Home Office Guidance confirms that Local Authorities are not required to publish a licensing policy relating to sex establishments, and if they do so it must not prevent any individual application from being considered on its merits at the time the application is made.